 This short guide will direct you through the area.
-You might lose your bearings but it’s relatively compact – and is completely safe!
+You might lose your bearings, but it’s compact and completely safe!

 From Bank Underground station head east along Cornhill.
 Enter the second alleyway on the right; ‘Change Alley’.
 This alleyway takes its name from the formation and early dealings of the stock exchange at two coffee houses near here.
 Look out for the plaques recording ‘Jonathan’s Coffee House’ and ‘Garraway’s Coffee House’ – among the earliest and most eminent.
 Coffee houses were favoured over taverns since you kept sharper for the deal!
 In these coffee houses, brokers would leave a TIP (to insure promptness) for good service!

 Nearby is Ball Court.
-You need little imagination to cast yourself back two hundred years facing Simpson’s Tavern!
+You need little imagination to cast yourself back two hundred years facing Simpson’s Tavern.
 Return to Castle Court and continue along St Michael’s Alley.
 The Jamaica Wine House is a Victorian building on the site of the first coffee house in London in 1652.
 (Brits were later ‘weaned’ off coffee to create a market for tea from British plantations in Asia!).
-Visit this alleyway on a Thursday evening and you’ll experience City workers fully ‘relaxed’!

 The church towering over St Michael’s Alley is St Michael’s Cornhill.
 It also features in Scrooge; where Dickens wrote ‘the ancient tower of a church, whose gruff old bell was always peeping down at Scrooge out of a Gothic window in the wall’ of the view from Scrooge’s counting house.